Defining Your Event

 - Why are you holding an event?
 Think about what your goals are, as this will guide your event planning.

 - Who is your event for?
 What are the needs and values of your target audience?
-Event planning around these will help encourage their support and attendance.
+Planning your event around these will help encourage their support and attendance.

 - Where could the event be held?
 Is the venue available?
 Is the venue suitable for your target audience?

 - When will the event be held?
-What else is happening locally, regionally or nationally for events that might reduce your audience?
+What other events are happening locally, regionally or nationally?
 Will the date and time suit your target audience?

 - What resources will you need?
 How will you finance the event?
 Who will organise the event and how much time will it take to organise?